Florida’s Fatal Attraction

 Everyone wants a piece of it.
 That’s the problem.

-Boats on roofs; cars out to sea; coastal towns under water.
+Boats on roofs; cars out to sea; coastal towns underwater.
 The sand from Naples Beach now chokes Naples streets.
 Hurricane Ian’s 150-mph winds yanked houses off of their foundation in Fort Myers, a pretty town once known for its avenues of royal palms.
 As many as 50 people reportedly are dead in Florida.
 In some of our glossiest, most affluent, most densely populated communities, survivors now sift through the ruins of their slice of paradise.

 Up north in Tallahassee, where I live, we were just beyond Ian’s western reach, but a few days ago it looked as if the storm was heading straight for us.
 Like most everyone else in Florida, we prepped for it: filling our gas tanks, anchoring our patio furniture, trotting through the grocery store buying batteries, toilet paper, cans of tuna, bags of ice, six-packs of beer.
 City-power crews geared up.
 Florida State and Florida A&M universities geared down, canceling classes.